Kit: Acadamy Minicraft #1653

 the exhaust. (designed to lower the U-2s heat signature). |

-| Cost: I paid $8.00 for this kit at MAL
+Cost: I paid $8.00 for this kit at MAL

-Hobby Shop in Irving, TX.
+Hobby Shop in Irving, TX in 1998.
 The box came with a nice thick protective coat of dust on it.
-I felt this was a great value especially considering how scarce
+This was a great value for an excellent rare kit. |

-| Comments: This
+Comments: This

 is a great kit with crisp recessed panel lines.
 The fit was excellent